BinduBhatt/Power-BI-Dashboard/README.md

-I have created my first dashboard on Power BI with the help of You tube tutorial of “Rishabh Mishra”, the link of which is given below. https://www.youtube.com/watch?v=6cV3OwFrOkk
+I have created my first report on Power BI with the help of You tube tutorial of “Rishabh Mishra”, the link of which is given below. https://www.youtube.com/watch?v=6cV3OwFrOkk

 •	I used different visuals to showcase the trends like Line and column chart, pie chart and ribbon charts.